 But this aperitivo was something unique.
 It was hosted by James Beard Greens, a fun and progressive organization for young foodies.
 And the special guest was Joe Campanale, a New York City restauranteur, cookbook writer, and bona fide Italian wine and cocktails expert.

 I watched from my couch in Chicago as Joe chatted from his kitchen in NYC about the history of aperitivo, and demonstrated his own expert recipes for the classic aperitivo cocktails.

 “Aperitivo in Italy isn’t just an aperitif,” (meaning any before-dinner cocktail, like a martini).
 “Aperitivo is a feeling.
 It’s a time of day.”Joe Campanale

 When I heard that I thought, this guy knows what he’s talking about.

-Note: These aperitivo recipes (which I’m sharing below, with Joe’s permission) are true classics – not the new, fancy kind of cocktails you tend to see on big city cocktail menus in the US.
-He gives some useful suggestions for substituting artisan ingredients that are a little more local (depending on which side of the Atlantic you’re on) than the original, now mass-produced, Italian spirits.
-But these cocktails aren’t remixes!
+I’ve included his useful suggestions for substituting artisan ingredients that are a little more local (depending on which side of the Atlantic you’re on) than the original, now mass-produced, Italian Aperol and Campari.
+But these cocktails are not remixes!
 They’re the classic drinks that people actually order at aperitivo in Italy.